-J. Ruth Gendler is an artist, writer and teacher who believes in the transformational powers of art.
-She started writing early and her earliest works were, not unsurprisingly, poems.
-This particular book, ‘The Book of Qualities‘, is still in print after some 40+ successful runs.
-I came across it during an idle browse in a used bookstore one day and instantly bought it.
+J. Ruth Gendler is an artist, writer, and teacher who believes in the transformational powers of art.
+She started writing early and her earliest works were, unsurprisingly, poems.
+‘The Book of Qualities‘, is still in print after some 40+ successful runs.
+I came across it during an idle browse in a used bookstore in Raleigh, North Carolina one day and instantly bought it.
 There are some-70 qualities described here as if they’re people who live around and with us.
-Gendler gives them emotions, faces and personalities.
+Gendler gives them emotions, faces, and personalities.
 And, as they come to life in her words, they make us wonder about our own particular versions of them.
-Here, courage and fear live side-by-side, beauty and ugliness share certain traits and pleasure and pain have a long-held connection.
+Here, courage and fear live side-by-side, beauty and ugliness share certain traits and pleasure and pain have a deep connection.

-Gendler describes how she came about to writing this book as follows:
+Gendler describes how she came to writing this book as follows: